GT2799/group-web-project-group-k/README.md

 To provide an easy to use platform where users can get an informed idea of individual housing prices of properties within Sydney.
 Users are able to click on different properties on the map and get the respective sales information.

+### Users
+Our target demographic is mostly NSW first home buyers where they can use a simple straightforward and interactive app that can give them the pricing history and time between sales on various properties.

 ### Project Milestones:
 + Week 9:
     + **DONE** React Skeleton Implemented